-Additionally, 1 academic researcher provided information on 2 British Columbia AT programs.
-First, the TIL program, which does not offer a trial program; however, if a device does not work for their needs, the client is welcome to return it.
-This program does not have a demonstration suite; however, they collaborate closely with the GF Strong Rehabilitation Centre, and clients or a community therapist can access trial equipment there.
-TIL provides the device and offers some initial training and setup, and it is the responsibility of the referring therapist to follow-up with the client.
-With the CAYA program, there is extensive client evaluation until the client achieves stability, followed by periodic monitoring of decreasing frequency, and eventually monitoring is ceased if everything goes well.
+Additionally, one academic researcher provided information on two British Columbia AT programs.
+Firstly, the TIL program, which does not offer a trial program; however, if a device does not work for their needs, the client is welcomed to return it.
+This program does not have a demonstration suite; however, they collaborate closely the G.F.
+Strong Rehabilitation Centre, and clients or community therapist can access trial equipment there.
+What is more, while TIL provides the device and do some initial training and set up, it is be the responsibility of the referring therapist to follow up with the client thereafter.
+In contrast, there is extensive client evaluation with the CAYA program, until the client achieves stability.
+This is followed by periodic monitoring of decreasing frequency, and eventually monitoring is ceased if everything goes well.

-The literature outlines several criteria to consider in choosing an assessment tool: the population, specific contextual relevance of the instrument, clinical context, and appropriateness of the evaluation to the objectives.
-While no particular assessment instrument emerged from our consultations, informants indicated the general need to adapt instruments to the uniqueness of each case at hand.
+Few consultation informants discussed specific device assessment, evaluation, and reassessment tools for AT service provision.
+In contrast, the literature outlines several criteria to consider in choosing an assessment tool: the population, specific contextual relevance of the instrument, clinical context, and appropriateness of the evaluation to the objectives.
+While no particular assessment instrument emerged from our consultations, here too informants indicated the general need to adapt instruments to the uniqueness of each case at hand.

-The literature also outlined the types of outcomes to be considered in assessments including: effectiveness (ease of activity and participation, performance and satisfaction, and physical functioning), social significance (AT device type acquired, cost, device usage [frequency], independence, and AT device abandonment), and subjective well-being (user satisfaction with AT devices and services, and quality of life).
+The literature also outlined the types of outcomes for assessments to consider including: effectiveness (ease of activity and participation, performance and satisfaction, and physical functioning), social significance (AT device type acquired, cost, device usage (frequency), independence, and AT device abandonment), and subjective well-being (user satisfaction with AT devices and services, and quality of life).
 By addressing incompatibility between a potential user and the technology proposed early on, it may reduce non-use, inappropriate use, and disappointment.
 Internationally, the use of assessment tools is growing in many countries due to a need to have systematic and standardized procedures for AT services.
-A number of general assessment instruments were described in the literature and are outlined in Table 2; however, none were specific to EADLs and none were explicitly reflected during consultations.
+An number of general assessment instruments were described in the literature and are outlined in Table 3; however, none were specific to EADLs and none were explicitly reflected during consultations.